The metal Pickelhaube M1843 (developments until 1852)

 The star of the Order of the Black Eagle was worn as a helmet decoration on the front of the guards (Fig. 3 left).
 This was presumably specified with a size of 14.0 cm, as described in the clothing regulations of 1895, but it was measured somewhere between 13.0 - 14.0 cm.
 It was made of the same material as the visor trim.
 For the line cuirassiers, the helmet ornament consisted of an approximately 12.5 - 13.0 cm high eagle plate, as used for the leather helmet (Fig. 3 Right).
 To attach the decorations to the helmet, 2 threaded pins were soldered to the back, which were inserted through matching holes on the helmet shell and fixed with squared bow nuts.
 Sometimes, however, manufacturers deviated from these attachment methods.
 For example, on the eagle shown in Figure 3, screws for fastening were inserted through the eagle plate from the outside.
 The heads of the two screws were designed in great detail as feathers to make them look as invisible as possible.
 This again shows how much importance the people in charge at that time attached to appearance and quality.

-• The smooth spike was about 13.0 cm high in total and consisted of 2 parts (Fig. 4).
-The spikebase was made of the same material as the visor trim and the spike was made of the same material as the helmet shell.
-The spikebase had an oval shape with pointed ends and the neck was provided with 2 ventilation holes.
+- The spike was about 13.0 cm high in total and consisted of 2 parts (Fig. 4).
+The spikebase, which was made of nickel silver on tombac helmets, just like the visor trim, and the conical spike, which was made of tombac on tombac helmets.
+In the case of steel helmets, the spikebase and the visor trim were made of brass, but the conical spike was made of steel.
+The oval base of the spikebase pointed towards the ends, and had 2 ventilation holes in its neck.
 It was attached to the helmet with a set of 4 half-round head screws and squared bow nuts.
-For parades, the spike was replaced by the guards with a three-dimensional eagle with spread wings facing backwards, about 14.0 cm high (+crown: 2.5 cm), 20.5 cm wide and a weight of about 150 g (Fig. 6).
+For parades, the spike was replaced by the guards with a three-dimensional eagle with spread wings facing backwards that was about 14.0 cm high (+crown: 2.5 cm), 20.5 cm wide, and weighed about 150 g (Fig. 6).

-• The chinscales were curved and the Prussian leather cockade, initially worn on the left, measured 7.0 to 7.5 cm in diameter.
+- The chinscales were curved and made of tombac for the tombac helmets and brass for the steel helmets.
+The Prussian leather cockade, initially worn on the left, measured 7.0 - 7.5 cm in diameter.

 Officers:

-• The officer's helmet had the same shape, features and dimensions as the enlisted helmet.
+- The officer's helmet had the same shape, materials and dimensions as the enlisted helmet.
 But it was much more carefully crafted and the tombac or brass parts were fire-gilded, the nickel silver parts silver-plated.

 1846